twse/random-stuff/README.md

 * **Cyrano Text**: TrueType Unicode font based on Cyrano Nouveau (2009) from the Typophile forums by MrMoto with some glyphs modified.
 Created using FontCreator 5.6 (2007). **Moderator's note:** Both fonts are named after Cyrano de Bergerac.
 * **Generic Menu**: TrueType Unicode font based on the font used in WarioWare games made in 2003 through 2005.
 Thanks goes to the user Jackster from Spriters Resource for ripping the font.
 * **LTROL Font**: TrueType Unicode font based on the font used in the North American version of Lufia: The Ruins of Lore (2003), excluding random glyphs which replaces portions of the Hiragana subset.
 Created using CrystalTile2 (2010) and FontCreator 5.6 (2007).
-* **names.csv**: Names for adding in the [Mozilla credits list](https://www.mozilla.org/credits) from Gervase Markham (partial list only).
+* **names.csv**: Names for adding in the [Mozilla credits list](https://www.mozilla.org/credits) from Gervase Markham (partial list only) or Ram Dayal Vaishnav.
 In the early days, Dawn Endico was responsible for updating the list through CVS.
 We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
 * **PSF Contributor Signatories.htm**: Includes people who received the contributor form from the Python Software Foundation (partial list only).
 * **READBL Fonts**: Self-loading font family based on the “System VIO” font from OS/2.
 Some characters modified.
 They cover many languages written in Latin, Greek, Cyrillic, Armenian, Hebrew or Cherokee scripts.
 Created using utilities by Iván Llanas and Michael J. Mefford (PC Magazine).
 * **SitePal Forum Drug Words.htm**: Words related to medicine excluding song artists – these were used to spam the SitePal legacy forums from February and March 2011 which no longer exists.